 Robinhood largely lacks tools for technical and fundamental analysis.
 It uses line charts by default and only recently added technical charts, which open in their own window within the app.
 The only technical indicators available are moving averages, Bollinger Bands, VWAP, RSI, and MACD.
 There are no drawing tools, but you can create alerts based on price or any of the available indicators.

 Robinhood offers basic information about analyst ratings and earnings relative to expectations.
 However, there are only the barest of stock fundamentals presented.
 You can see a stock’s P/E ratio, for example, but not how it compares to the industry average.

 The idea behind this interface is that Robinhood wants to remain friendly to beginner investors.
 Line charts don’t require a wealth of market knowledge to understand, even if they’re not all that helpful to traders who are hungry for information.

-On the other hand, Webull offers much more in-depth tools for analysis.
+On the other hand, Webull offers much more in-depth technical analysis tools.
 There are technical charts with multiple bar types and around 30 popular indicators, which can be customized and saved as indicator sets.
 You can compare two stocks on the same chart or modify the timescale of a stock chart.
 Webull also has a variety of drawing tools, including Fibonacci retracements.